What's the Problem?

 The Academic Associates methodology is not just about phonics.
 If it were, then reading would be rendered to a slow, monotonous process as words were laboriously and methodically pronounced one-by-one.
 Although our method may appear at first glance to be similar to some other phonics-based methods, it is a radical departure from every one of them.
 It develops all the skills of reading.

 After learning to read words, students are ready to begin using their skills to accomplish the ultimate goal of reading—rapidly and effectively extracting information and knowledge from written material.
 They are taught specific techniques for understanding and applying what they read, and reading becomes a pleasant, productive and relatively automatic activity.
 Students then discover that the more they read, the more they enjoy it and the better readers they become.

 Most students finish the course within 30 to 60 hours, although a few take longer.
 Most gain at least two grade levels (years) in reading, and very often, more than two levels.
 Every student is different, and each learns at a different rate, so we progress through the course at the student’s optimum learning speed.
-Only very young students and about two-to-three percent of others (those with severe learning disabilities) may require more than 60 hours.

 …learned to read in 4 hours and was able to read 100 words.
 Her confidence is soaring.